zeyalt/climate-change/README.md

-# climate-change
+# Climate Change
 This is a project undertaken as part of the module MATH5747M at the University of Leeds.
+The central theme of this project is to investigate the effects of carbon dioxide emissions on global warming.
+A data-driven approach is taken to confirm the authenticity of global warming through phenomena like increases in global temperatures and rising sea levels.
+An analysis was done to gain insights on the global share of carbon dioxide emissions by countries, in absolute amount and in cumulative terms.
+We also used a multiple linear regression to model carbon dioxide emissions per capita using GDP per capita, life expectancy, urban population proportion and unemployment rate as predictor variables.